Share this article.

 A Focused Learning Model that Supports Collaboration

 A key to constructive teacher collaboration is having a common understanding, framework, and language when designing, delivering, and reflecting on a lesson.
-One of the most effective frameworks to use in this endeavor is Elevated Achievement’s Focused Learning Model.
-The reason why it is so effective is that it is driven by the learner and provides a focused lesson by answering the question—What does a learner need to know in order to better own his learning?
-The Focused Learning Model is made up of five student-centered phases: setting the Learning Context, stating the Learning Outcome, engaging in the Learning Process, producing the Learning Demonstration, and implementing the Learning Application.
+One of the most effective frameworks to use in this endeavor is Elevated Achievement’s Learning Model.
+The reason why it is so effective is that it is driven by the learner and provides a focused lesson by answering the question—What does a learner need to know in order to better own their learning?
+The Learning Model is made up of five student-centered phases: setting the Learning Context, stating the Learning Outcome, engaging in the Learning Process, producing the Learning Demonstration, and implementing the Learning Application.

 Questions to Drive Collaborative Planning